CleverCloud/documentation/content/doc/addons/mysql/_index.md

 ## Direct access

 {{< callout type="warning">}}
-Keep in mind that using direct access is a trade-off: if you migrate your addon, you will need to generate the hostname and port again, so your application will need to update that environment, while using a proxy does not change anything.
+Using direct access is a trade-off: if you migrate your addon, you will need to generate the hostname and port again, so your application will need to update that environment, while using a proxy does not change anything.
 {{< /callout>}}

 All our dedicated MySQL databases are served via a proxy.
 To reduce the latency you can bypass this proxy by generating direct hostname and port for the addon.
 You can do it by clicking the "Generate direct hostname and port" on the addon dashboard.